Stored for a While – Solo Exhibition by Filip Wierzbicki-Nowak

 ESPRONCEDA – Institute of Art & Culture is pleased to present Stored for a While, a solo exhibition by Filip Wierzbicki-Nowak, a Polish artist currently in residence in Espronceda.
 The exhibition is part of the program NEB & INCLUSIO, supported by the Adam Mickiewicz Institute and the Ministry of Culture and National Heritage of Poland.

-Through a series of raw canvas paintings, photographs, installations, and video, the exhibition explores the passage of time, the relationship between nature and urban transformation, and the emotional connection to the places we inhabit and remember.
-The project combines new material developed during his residency in Catalonia with works created in previous residencies in Poland, Germany, Iceland, Portugal, and Belgium.
+Through paintings on raw canvas, photographs, prints, video, and a site-specific installation, the exhibition explores the passage of time, the relationship between nature and urban transformation, and the emotional connections to the places we inhabit and remember.
+The project combines new works developed during his residency in Catalonia with material created in previous residencies in Poland, Germany, Iceland, Portugal, and Belgium.

-The exhibition is part of NEB & Inclusio 2025, an annual artistic research initiative led by Espronceda and inspired by the New European Bauhaus (NEB), focusing on sustainability, social justice, and cultural innovation through interdisciplinary artistic practices.
+The exhibition is part of NEB & Inclusio 2025, an annual artistic research initiative led by ESPRONCEDA and inspired by the New European Bauhaus, focusing on sustainability, social justice, and cultural innovation through interdisciplinary artistic practices.